zerasul/mdbook_en/15SRAM/sram.md

 SYS_enableInts();
 ```

-We see that at the beginning of the initialization, we disable the interrupts with the function ```SYS_disableInts``` and ```SYS_enableInts``` which activates the interrupts.
+We see that at the beginning of the initialization, we disable the interrupts with the function ```SYS_disableInts``` and ```SYS_enableInts``` which activate the interrupts.
 It is always important to disable interrupts when loading data (adding sprites, backgrounds, etc).

 Once the background and the sprite have been added, we can activate the _VBlank_ interrupt function; which we will do with the function ```SYS_setVBlankCallback```; setting the pointer to the function.